tiredtait/ForthMatrix190/README.md

 DuplicateMatris ( Matrix "<spaces>" Name -- Creates a new matrix with the same idmenstions and value as the first matrix with the address sotred in word Name )
 M+, M- ( Matrix1 Matrix2 -- adds/subtracts Matrix1 from Matrix2, storing the result in Matrix2)
 TransposeMatrix ( works with square matrixes )
+M* ( Matrix1 Matrix2 -- OutputMatrix Multiplies two matrixes and drops the address pointer of an output matrix )

 Vector functions:
 ColumnVector ( flag that defines vector as a column )